Last updated: Jan-22-2023

 You can share your collection internally by inviting teammates (other user groups or individual Media Library users) at varying levels of access permissions.

-You can also publish your collection by generating a web page to display your collection's assets and send the link for this page to relevant external stakeholders, such as graphic designers, partners, or employees at your organization who are not DAM users.
+You can also publish your collection by generating a web page to display your collection's assets and send the link for this page to relevant external stakeholders, such as graphic designers, partners, or employees at your organization without access to your product environment.
 The web page will be available to those with a link during an optionally specified date range.

-Users in an admin role can view, invite teammates to, and publish any collection in the account.
+Users in an admin role can view, invite teammates to, and publish any collection in the product environment.

 For a Media Library user to invite teammates and publish a collection, they must both:

 Be assigned Share collection permissions.
-This permission is set per user by an account administrator in the User settings.
+This permission is set per user by a DAM administrator in the Users page of the Console Settings.

 Be the creator of the collection or have Can manage permissions on the collection they want to share.